 The market for the distribution and installation of building products is highly fragmented and competitive, and the barriers to entry for local competitors are relatively low.
 We face significant pricing pressure from competitors in both our installation and distribution businesses.
 In addition to price, we believe that competition in our industry is based largely on customer service and the quality and timeliness of installation services and distribution product deliveries in each local market.
 Our installation competitors include national contractors, regional contractors, and local contractors, and we face many or all of these competitors for each project on which we bid.
-Our insulation distribution distribution competitors include specialty insulation distributors (one multi-regional, several regional, and numerous local).
-In some instances, our insulation distributors, big box retailers and insulation manufacturers.
+Our insulation distribution competitors include specialty insulation distributors (one multi-regional, several regional, and numerous local).
+In some instances, our insulation distributions business sells products to companies that may compete directly with our installation service business.
+We also compete with broad line building products distributors, big box retailers and insulation manufacturers.
 Barriers to entry in our markets are also relatively low, which increases the risk that additional competitors will emerge.